Michigan Summers are Perfect for Camping

 Camping in Michigan With Kids

-Our huge list has 39 reader-recommended places to take kids camping in Michigan.
+Our huge list has over 40 reader-recommended places to take kids camping in Michigan.
 Did we miss one?
 Please leave us a comment and tell us where you like to camp!

 This post lists reader favorites along with comments about why they love these campgrounds for their families.
 Some of these facilities are more for RV-camping families, while some are better suited for hardcore campers who leave their technology at home.